JennToo/nitori.org/content/python/poetry.rst

 ``test-requirements.txt`` and more!

-We've also specified our package's dependencies and dev-dependencies using the common sem-ver specifiers.
+We've also specified our package's dependencies and dev-dependencies using the common semver specifiers.
 Whenever we run ``poetry update`` it will take these dependencies and attempt to resolve a set of packages that satisfy them.
 This process also back-tracks when needed (unlike regular ``pip install``).